State-by-State Requirements

 Determine Islanding Expectations

-Define whether intentional islanding is required—and how reconnection will be handled.
+Define whether intentional islanding is required—and establish how reconnection will be managed.

 04